 Thankfully, these days we have science to explain natural phenomena and the unpredictability of the elements.
 Natural history documents the wondrous creatures of this earth throughout the ages.
 Unsettling mysteries, pervasive peculiarities, things that go bump in the night can be explained through facts, reason and rationale.
 We can rest assured that there is no need to worry, no need to check the cupboard before bedtime, monsters never did and absolutely do not exist.
 No chance.
 No chance at all.
 Right?

 “Emelia Moorgrim and the Medieval Monsters of Norfolk brings the region’s history to life — quite literally — as a cavalcade of fantastical creatures leaps from the pages of an old medieval manuscript to wreak havoc through time.
 Emelia’s knockabout adventures are fast paced and told with energy and humour.
 Each chapter is embroidered with period details and ends with a bitesize summary that puts Emelia’s shenanigans in their historical context.
-A light, zany romp which also manages to make a case for the importance of storytelling and imagination in communicating history to future generations.” - from award-winning children's author Ben Manley.
+A light, zany romp which also manages to make a case for the importance of storytelling and imagination in communicating history to future generations.” – Ben Manley, award-winning children’s author.

 By Isabelle King